Today’s customers love data more than ever. As a result, the pressure for marketers to prove ROI has never been higher.

 Our modern-day marketing prodigy Neil Patel even posted a video on Facebook saying Marketing doesn’t need ROI.

 This is because one simply cannot track monetary return on investment (ROI) as the sole criterion to determine if the marketing program is effective.

-In a recent article Forbes explained, “No longer does ROI stand only for return on investment.
+In a still to this day relevant article Forbes explained, “No longer does ROI stand only for return on investment.
 Today, ROI also stands for Return On Impression, which encompasses two primary values – a hard metric and a soft metric.
 Together, those two values are far more powerful for measuring marketing performance than the single dollar value provided by return on investment metrics”.

 But you still might need some numbers to convince your boss to reach his wallet and invest more.